lyokha/vim-publish-helper/README.md

 * System vim color scheme is chosen

-The second case, i.e. when colorscheme is defined in file *&#36;HOME/.vimrc.pandoc*, is preferable as vim will consume less resources and work fastest.
+The second case, i.e. when colorscheme is defined in file *&#36;HOME/.vimrc.pandoc*, is preferable because vim will consume less resources and work faster.

 ### Remarks

-* Tag class may contain a list of values.
-To make *vimhl.hs* work properly, the filetype must be the first value in the list.
+* Attribute *class* may contain a list of values.
+To make *vimhl.hs* work properly, the filetype must be the first value in this list.

-* Normally pandoc adds definitions of Shaded and Highlighting environments in TeX output when it finds CodeBlock branches in generated AST.
-Publish helper will replace CodeBlock branches with RawBlock branches and pandoc may skip inserting those definitions.
+* Normally, pandoc adds definitions of *Shaded* and *Highlighting* environments in TeX output when it finds *CodeBlock* branches in generated AST.
+Publish helper will replace *CodeBlock* branches with *RawBlock* branches, and pandoc may skip inserting those definitions.
 In this case you can add it manually in the preamble of the TeX document:

     ```tex
   \usepackage{xcolor}